FiV0/hooray/README.md

 Some others that might be interesting to add for comparison.
 - Yannakakis algorithm ( the standard algorithm for non-cyclic queries)
+- Something that combines standard binary joins with WCOJ (see Free Join)

 ### Persistency

-There are also two remote persistent key/value store options for Redis and FoundationDB.
+There are two remote persistent key/value store options for Redis and FoundationDB.
 The queries are still very slow as there is no key/value cache for a query.
 This part is even more experimental than the repository itself.
 These stores currently do not store any history.
-The idea here is to get a understanding if it's possible to build a DB on a remote key/value store to get separation of storage from compute without the need to build an extra storage solution.
+The idea is to get an understanding if it's possible to build a DB on a remote key/value store to get separation of storage from compute without the need to build a custom storage solution.

 ```clj
 (ns persistency